 Valparaiso University’s response to COVID-19 (novel coronavirus)

-- Click here for the latest updates from the university’s official information page.
+- Click here for information on COVID-related closures from the university’s official information page.

 Disclaimer: The information and resources listed on this page should not be taken as legal advice.
 If you have further questions after visiting United States Citizenship and Immigration Services (USCIS)’ website, you may want to contact a licensed, legal professional knowledgeable in immigration law.